DCV05/Polaris/README.md

 Polaris is a lightweight, modular **PHP framework** designed for structured and scalable web applications.
 It follows the **Model-View-Controller (MVC)** pattern and provides built-in support for dynamic routing, database interaction, and template rendering.

 Polaris is optimized for **fast development**, ensuring clean separation of concerns and simplifying common backend operations.
-It is particularly suited for **projects requiring efficient AJAX handling, modular routing, and security-first design**.
+It is particularly suited for **projects requiring efficient AJAX handling and modular routing**.

 ## Key Features